blakewaldman/blakewaldman.github.io/README.md

 # 💫 About Me:
-I'm a graduate from Case Western Reserve University where I earned a Bachelor of Science degree in Finance and Data Science, along with a minor in Economics.
-Currently, I am pursuing a Master of Business Analytics (MBAn) at the University of Michigan's Ross School of Business, a program that aligns perfectly with my passion for merging finance and data science to drive informed decisions.
+I am a recent graduate from Case Western Reserve University, where I majored in Finance and Data Science with a minor in Economics.
+My passion for blending finance and data science to make data-driven decisions has led me to continue my education.
+I am currently pursuing a Master of Business Analytics (MBAn) at the University of Michigan's Ross School of Business.

-During my time at Case Western, I had the opportunity to contribute as a teaching assistant in Statistics for Business and Management, leading weekly sessions covering diverse topics such as probability, graphing, data analysis, and hypothesis testing.
-My involvement extended to The Weatherhead Fund where I was the Technology Vertical Head, responsible for managing a significant portion of our portfolio and developing financial models that supported our buy-hold-sell decisions.
+During my undergraduate studies at Case Western, I served as a teaching assistant in Statistics for Business and Management.
+My responsibilities included leading weekly sessions on topics such as probability, graphing, data analysis, and hypothesis testing.
+I also held a leadership role as the Technology Vertical Head at The Weatherhead Fund.
+Here, I was entrusted with the management of a significant portion of our portfolio.
+My duties involved creating financial models to guide our buy-hold-sell recommendations.

-Furthermore, I held leadership positions within two prestigious fraternities, Alpha Kappa Psi and Zeta Beta Tau.
-These roles helped me nurture my leadership skills, strengthen my problem-solving capabilities, and refine my strategic planning abilities.
+Apart from this, I held leadership positions within two fraternities, Alpha Kappa Psi and Zeta Beta Tau.
+These experiences allowed me to develop and hone my skills in team management, problem-solving, and strategic planning.

-On the technical front, my skill set encompasses programming languages like Java, Python, R, SQL, and Javascript.
-I am also comfortable with using technical tools such as Google Suite, Microsoft Office, SPSS, NoSQL databases (MongoDB, Cassandra), and XML.
+In terms of technical skills, I am proficient in several programming languages including Java, Python, R, SQL, and Javascript.
+I also have experience using technical tools such as Google Suite, Microsoft Office, SPSS, NoSQL databases like MongoDB and Cassandra, and XML.

-Outside the sphere of academics and professional life, I enjoy hobbies like fishing, baking, and playing racket sports.
+Outside of academics and professional pursuits, I enjoy a variety of hobbies.
+Fishing and baking offer me a chance to unwind and relax, while playing racket sports allows me to stay physically active and competitive.

+Looking forward, I am excited about the opportunities to further develop my analytical abilities and to leverage the power of data in driving business decisions.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/blake-waldman)